nrth3rnlb/picard-plugin-shelves/README.md

 The workflow (`.github/workflows/create-pr-to-picard-plugins.yml`) performs the following steps:

 1. **Clones the target repository** — Checks out the `2.0` branch of `metabrainz/picard-plugins`
-2. **Synchronises with upstream** — Fetches the latest changes and ensures the local clone is up to date
+2. **Synchronizes with upstream** — Fetches the latest changes and ensures the local clone is up to date
 3. **Copies the plugin** — Copies the `shelves` directory to the `plugins/` folder
 4. **Creates a pull request** — Automatically opens a PR with the updated plugin code